When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 FAQs

-Pampers Baby Dry and Luvs are both manufactured by Procter and Gamble, but they are made with different ingredients and processes.
+Pampers Baby Dry and Luvs are both manufactured by Procter & Gamble, but they are not identical.
+They use different ingredients and construction methods, though they share some design philosophies regarding leak protection.

 Are Pampers Baby Dry Diapers Hypoallergenic?